lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 Here is a high level summary from the K-FAC [paper](https://arxiv.org/pdf/1503.05671.pdf):

 > "This approximation is built in two stages.
 In the first, the rows and columns of the Fisher are divided into groups, each of which corresponds to all the weights in a given layer, and this gives rise to a block-partitioning of the matrix.
-These blocks are then approximated as Kronecker products between much smaller matrices, which we show is equivalent to making certain approximating assumptions regarding the statistics of the network’s gradients.
+These blocks are then approximated as Kronecker products between much smaller matrices, which we show is equivalent to making certain approximating assumptions regarding the statistics of the network's gradients.

 > In the second stage, this matrix is further approximated as having an inverse which is either block-diagonal or block-tridiagonal.
 We justify this approximation through a careful examination of the relationships between inverse covariances, tree-structured graphical models, and linear regression.
-Notably, this justification doesn’t apply to the Fisher itself, and our experiments confirm that while the inverse Fisher does indeed possess this structure (approximately), the Fisher itself does not."
+Notably, this justification doesn't apply to the Fisher itself, and our experiments confirm that while the inverse Fisher does indeed possess this structure (approximately), the Fisher itself does not."